farmera/sare_grant/study_methods.md

 Early in the project we experimented with various capture systems (automatically-triggered cameras) and suspension methods using kites and balloons.
 The central challenge of an aerial system based on wind alone is variability in the control of height and nadir positioning of the camera.
-Wind also impacts the performance of balloons during flight.
+Wind can also impact the performance of a balloon during flight.
 Additional factors to consider are payload weight and total flight time.

 [Section 3](kites_balloons_drones.md) discussed the various bands of reflected and captured light and how these